 Disease: Does anyone know why farmers rotate between different types of crops?
 When you have a single crop, and it has very low variability, so that individuals are basically identical to one another, they are very susceptible to a disease outbreak.
 If a disease gets into the field that can infect one individual, it can infect all of them and spread very quickly.
 Biodiversity can stop that spread because some of the individuals will be resistant to the disease, so even if they come into contact with the bacteria or fungus or virus that’s causing disease, they won’t get infected and they won’t spread it.

-Pollination: Does anyoen know what bees, butterflies, and bats have in common?
+Pollination: Does anyone know what bees, butterflies, and bats have in common?
 They are all pollinators.
 Diverse ecosystems with lots of insects and animals, and lots of plants to support those creatures, provide the global benefit of pollination.
 Why is pollination important?
 Not only is pollination useful for the wild plants like the ones you see out here, but it is necessary for lots of crops like almonds, apples, plums, and blueberries.

 Photosynthesis: The third benefit of biodiversity I want us to think about today is photosynthesis.